 If you can’t find the answer you’re looking for please don’t hesitate to email us on email@example.com and we’ll get back to you, usually within 1 working day.

-Currently we have three regular tours which depart at 10am on Tuesdays, Fridays and Saturdays.
+From April to end of October we have tours daily at 10am.
+During winter season we run our open tours on Tuesdays, Fridays & Saturdays at 10am.
 The typical duration is 4 hours, but sometimes we ride for a bit longer depending a bit on what we do, and whether we stop for food.
 (Private tours depart according to your preference – and guide availability – and last 4 to 5 hours).

 All tours depart from the e-Bike Rent shop on Carrer de Cervantes 5, in the Gothic Quarter.
 Click the link for a map.